oglimmer/java-spring-boot-class/chapter-01/README.md

 ![](open_project.png)

-The error is ok, as we haven't added any content or endpoints.
+The error is ok, as we haven't added any content or endpoints, but we know that the REST API server is starting and processing http requests.

 ## Step 3 - ways to test a REST API ...